 If you’re aiming for something ambitious, keep in touch with us so we can troubleshoot potential print problems together.
 You can learn more about riso printing methods and constraints at:

 We’ll reimburse you for the costs of printing it yourself, and then mailing it to the conference team.

 Absolutely!
 Zines come with an august tradition of amateur attempts, authentically rough-around-the-edges execution, and plain text entrants.
 The basic skills are easy to learn, and the conference team is keen to support the acquisition of new tricks.

+We will offer drop-in help/co-working sessions and zine design workshops/co-working sessions to provide support to participants.
 You also can find guides and templates here:

 Absolutely.
 We welcome multi-/collectively-authored projects and will make sure all members get personal copies of the conference materials.
 Just mention your head count in your pitch.

 Reach out and let us know how best to navigate your local mail system (i.e. special instructions, preferred carriers, and more).
 We’ll do our best to make sure your conference package reaches you in a timely fashion.
 We’ve also built a very spacious schedule to allow for variable mail delivery times.